mutebg/lighthousecollect/README.md

 * lookup: search for strings inside html
 * goal: set your target goals, per category and/or per audit
 * notifications: send email notification
+  * when: one of always, never, fail, success
+  * email: email address